bajetech/algotrade-bot/README.md

 There are multiple ways that one can go about setting up a bot to run every some number of seconds.
 Since I wanted to keep this simple I decided to go the route of using the python Time module to keep the bot running indefinitely so all you need to do is run the appropriate python script (`bot-mainnet.py` for Algorand mainnet, `bot-testnet.py` for Algorand testnet).

 By default the bot will run in _5 second intervals_.
 To customise this interval change the `bot_interval` .env variable to the desired number of seconds.

-## Disclaimer

-I started developing this bot because I wanted to automate trades of the Algo/ASA cryptocurrency tokens I hold as part of my business assets.
-After some consideration I've decided to build it in the open.
-Any and ALL use of this bot may involve various risks, including, but not limited to, losses during an automated swap due to the fluctuation of prices of tokens in a trading pair.
-Before using this bot, you should review it's code and any accompanying documentation to understand how the bot works.
-You are responsible for doing your diligence on the risks involved.

-## License

-This bot is licensed under the [Apache License 2.0](https://github.com/bajetech/algotrade-bot/blob/main/LICENSE).
-Please be guided accordingly.